 Discipline/Expel/Suspend/Decline to Renew Membership Section 7 This club may establish, from time to time, routine procedures for dropping individual members who fail to pay club dues, who miss a certain number of meetings, or who fall below other minimum standards as determined by the club or Toastmasters International.
 This club may discipline, expel, suspend, or decline to renew club membership of any individual member Who does not support this club’s purposes Who does not constructively contribute to this club’s program and activities Who acts in a manner inconsistent with standards of conduct set by this club or by Toastmasters International For other just cause Such standards include ethical, political, and other standards of conduct that may be established or modified by the Toastmasters International Board of Directors from time to time.
 This club shall follow such policy and protocol as may be adopted by Toastmasters International, containing standards and procedures for the continuation of individual members.
 If this club does not expel an individual member for violations of Toastmasters International standards of conduct, after written request to do so is made by the International President, this club may be expelled from Toastmasters International unless its failure to act can be justified to the satisfaction of the Board of Directors.

-Toastmasters International Rules Excerpts (Cont.)
+Toastmasters International Excerpts (Cont.)

 Toastmasters International Membership Application & Payment Information